wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 7.1dev1 =
+= Version 7.1dev2 =

-* Added a 'Video URL Custom Field' option to include a video URL from a theme's custom field (Pro version).
+* Added an 'Alternate Video URL Custom Field' option to include a video URL from a theme's custom field (Pro version).
+* Added 'ngfb_post_cache_transients' and 'ngfb_post_cache_objects' filters.
-* Moved the Vimeo Video API support to the Pro version codebase.
+* Moved the Vimeo and Yahoo API support to the Pro version codebase.
 * **Fixed** false positive on the Custom Post Meta addon status (GPL version).
-* **Fixed** flushing of transient cache for admin sharing buttons on Post update.
+* **Fixed** flushing of transient cache for sharing buttons on Post update.

 = Version 7.0.1 =